 Owens Community College recognizes the difficulty in assessing the outcomes and effectiveness of campus programming.
 Students often work full time or have family obligations outside of school and do not engage in campus activities.
-In conclusion, participation in Drug and Alcohol abuse programs varies.
-Disseminating information about Drug and Alcohol abuse programming and counseling resources have appeared to have the most impact on students by passive display.
+In conclusion, participation in drug and alcohol abuse programs varies.
+Disseminating information about drug and alcohol abuse programming and counseling resources has appeared to have the most impact on students by passive display.
+The opportunity still remains to develop better assessment and evaluation tools to effectively determine how impactful the programming is and to identify areas for additional review and improvement.
 The Review Committee will continue to evaluate ways to effectively track how many students are reached regarding drug and alcohol abuse programming and whether the information that is being provided is helpful to the student population and influencing behavior.
-The opportunity still remains to develop better assessment and evaluation tools to effectively determine how impactful the programming is and to identify areas for additional review and improvement.